 How to apply

-To apply for this course, please complete the Veterinary Conservation Medicine Intercalated Honours BSc application form and send it to the email address indicated on it by 12 May 2019.
+To apply for this course, please complete the Veterinary Conservation Medicine Intercalated Honours BSc application form and send it to the email address indicated on it.
+Applications will be accepted until 1 May 2020.

 Fees / finance